Welcome to the first in a series of blogs from Lead Lighting Consultant Arzhang where we answer your questions on LED lighting.

 Before you start obtaining quotes for new lighting, there are important parameters of lighting that you should understand.

 To assist you in comparing possible solutions for your lighting projects it is helpful to fully understand some of the terminology:

-𝗖𝗼𝗹𝗼𝘂𝗿 𝗿𝗲𝗻𝗱𝗲𝗿𝗶𝗻𝗴 𝗶𝗻𝗱𝗲𝘅 (𝗖𝗥𝗜) is a measure of how accurately a light source renders all frequencies of light, compared to a perfect white light source.
-It is rated on a range from 1 to 100.
+Colour rendering index (CRI) – is a measure of how accurately a light source renders all frequencies of light, compared to a perfect white light source.
+It’s rated on a range from 1 to 100.
 CRI is very important for sectors such as printing and textiles where a CRI of 90 or above is recommended.

-𝗛𝘂𝗺𝗮𝗻 𝗽𝗲𝗿𝗰𝗲𝗽𝘁𝗶𝗼𝗻 𝗼𝗳 𝗟𝗶𝗴𝗵𝘁 and the surrounding environment are important factors.
-For example, 100 lux in a corridor with white steel-clad walls will be perceived as better lit than the same corridor with darker surface covering.
-The reflectance of these elements should be considered so you achieve the light level you need.
+Human perception of light and surrounding decor are important factors.
+For example, 100 lux in a corridor with white walls and floor will be perceived as better lit than the same corridor with dark colours.

 By familiarising yourself with these terms you will stand a better chance in comparing products suggested by lighting suppliers.

-And if you would like to discuss your current requirements and arrange a quotation for your project why not contact Rita Callender, Glowled’s Lighting Solutions Manager : firstname.lastname@example.org.
+And if you’d like to discuss your current requirements and arrange a quotation for your project why not contact Rita Callender, Glowled’s Lighting Solutions Manager?
+Her details are firstname.lastname@example.org